CDRH/open-oni_nebraska_theme/README.md

 - [Featured Content](https://github.com/open-oni/plugin_featured_content)
 - [Map](https://github.com/open-oni/plugin_map)

 You will need to clone and configure these as well or else the theme's navigation will not work as intended.
-Follow instructions in those repositories for customizing the contents of the map and the featured content.
+Follow instructions in those repositories for customizing the contents of the map and the featured content using the files in this theme's `conf/plugins` directory.

 ```
 git clone git@github.com:open-oni/plugin_calendar.git onisite/plugins/calendar